 Focus on Metadata, Raw Events, and Event Analysis

-To hunt for events that drive the incident response workflow and to do strategic analysis after another tool has generated an event, go to INVESTIGATE > Navigate, INVESTIGATE > Events, or INVESTIGATE > Event Analysis.
+To hunt for events that drive the incident response workflow and to do strategic analysis after another tool has generated an event, go to Investigate > Navigate, Investigate > Events, or Investigate > Legacy Events.
 You can investigate the metadata and raw events for a single Broker or Concentrator.
 In each of these views, you can execute a query and filter the results by narrowing the time range and querying metadata.
 These topics provide details about beginning an investigation:

-- Begin an Investigation in the Navigate or Events View
+- Begin an Investigation in the Events View

-- Begin an Investigation in the Event Analysis View
+- Begin an Investigation in the Navigate or Legacy Events View

 Focus on Hosts and Files